n3rdopolis/rebeccablackos/README.txt

     Most UI programs use their toolkit's Wayland backend, (unless they are started with the xwaylandapp utility)

 PROBLEMS:
-      A few files outside of /opt in packages may conflict with the files provided by main Debian archives.
-The number of files that get overwritten is small.
-If an installed system can't be updated due to this, use the rbos-enable-dpkg-overwrites command for a wizard to enable dpkg overwrites.
+      A few files outside of /opt in packages may conflict with the files provided by main Debian archives, if addtional packages from Debian are installed manually on an installed system.
+If package operations fail due to overwrites , use the rbos-enable-dpkg-overwrites command for a wizard to enable dpkg overwrites.

       Enlightenment in wizard mode sometimes doesn't show the cursor.
 This is apparently random.